9-5-pursuit/lab-arrays-and-callbacks/README.md

 **Thought Questions**

-- What happened to the original array?
+- What happened to the original array? it was not mutated
-- Can you store the values from a `map` method in a new array?
+- Can you store the values from a `map` method in a new array?s map creates and stores values in a new array depending on results of the function's execution

 #### Some